 Before returning to his alma mater Boston College where he received a Ph.D. in Finance, Professor Gibson worked as an analyst with Fidelity Investments and as a credit team leader serving a Fortune 500 clientele with HSBC Bank.
 Lecturing about corporate ﬁnance and the creation of shareholder value, he has received numerous teaching awards at the undergraduate, graduate, and executive levels.
 He has also been named as an outstanding faculty member in Business Week’s Guide to the Best Business Schools.
 Professor Gibson currently serves as an editorial board member of the Cornell Hospitality Quarterly (CQ).

 In 2008 one of Professor Gupta’s papers received the O’Dell award of the American Marketing Association.
-This award is given to the authors of the best article published in the Journal of Marketing Research five years before.
+This award is given to the authors of the best article published in the Journal of Marketing Research in the five previous years.
 Professor Gupta also received the Paul Green award of the American Marketing Association in 2003.
 In 2007, he received the Cornell Hospitality Quarterly’s best paper award for his article on customer satisfaction in the restaurant industry.
 Five of his other published papers have been finalists for the O’Dell award, the Paul Green award, and the John D.C.
 Little award.
 Professor Gupta has served on the editorial boards of Marketing Science and the Journal of Marketing Research.

 Kevin is the Kenneth F. Kahn Dean and the Joseph R. Rich Professor of Economics and Human Resource Studies in the ILR School at Cornell University.
 Previous Cornell positions include the Chair of the Financial Policy Committee, the Donald C. Opatrny Chair of the University-Wide Department of Economics, and founding Director of the Institute for Compensation Studies.
 He has been at Cornell since 2005.